ImperialCardioGenetics/variantfx/README.md

 # Cardiac VariantFX

-VartiantFX is a resource that collates patient variants from the Cardiac Variant Interpretation Consortium.
+VariantFX is a resource that collates patient variants from the Cardiac Variant Interpretation Consortium.
 Collated data, provided here in table form, is browsable in the [DECIPHER](https://www.deciphergenomics.org/) platform.

 # About